khalv/mdl-exporter/README.md

 #### Global Sequences
 Adding a "Cycles" modifier to an f-curve will create a global sequence around it.
 Global sequences always start from frame 0.
 Only the first channel (X for scale/rotation/translation, R for RGB color) is checked for a modifier.

+### Billboarding
+Bones, lights and attachment points all support billboarding.
+A billboarding settings panel will automatically appear in the "object" properties tab when a relevant object is selected.
+You can constrain billboarding to a certain axis by checking the "Billboard Lock X/Y/Z" checkboxes respectively.

 ### Attachment Points
 To create an attachment point, simply create an empty object and give it a name which ends with the word "Ref".
 For example, "Overhead Ref" will produce an attachment point called "Overhead".